 Continental U.S. and Alaska to Hawaii

 Note: *For Alaska awards, the highest level in each award pricing band is a refundable award.

 Continental U.S. and Alaska to India and South Asia

 Continental U.S. and Alaska to the Middle East

 Note: South America Zone 2 includes Argentina, Brazil (excluding Manaus), Chile, Paraguay, Uruguay and Venezuela.
 All other South America travel is considered Zone 1.
 Make a partner award reservation on LAN by calling Alaska Airlines reservations at 800-252-7522.
 Low awards on LAN are available from March 15-June 30 and Aug./Oct./Nov.
 High awards are available from Jan.
 1-March 14 and July/Sept./Dec.

 What airlines can you book and where can you find award space?

+Although Alaska Airlines isn’t part of an alliance, it still has many partners with which you can book with Mileage Plan miles.
 Below is a list of all of the airlines you can book with Alaska miles and where you can check for award space.

 |Region||Airline||Bookable on AlaskaAirlines.com?|